AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/airbnb-search-details-exercises.md

 Hint: San Francisco is stored as SF in this dataset.

-4. Find the average number of bathrooms and bedrooms per city per property type.
+4. Find the average number of bathrooms and bedrooms for each city and property type pair.

 Columns: `city`, `property_type`, `bathrooms`, `bedrooms`

-5. Find the total number of houses which have TVs in the Westlake neighborhood.
+5. Find the total number of searches for Westlake neighborhood which require TV among the amenities.

 Columns: `neighbourhood`, `property_type`, `amenities`